-This guide explains how Surcharging works, how to set it up, and how it helps your business offset credit and debit card transaction costs.
+This guide explains how Surcharging works, how to set it up, and how it helps your business offset the costs of credit and debit card transactions.

 Feature Availability

-This feature is currently only available in Australia.
+This feature is currently only available in Australia and only applies to card-present transactions on a PhorestPay Card Terminal.

 In this Article